Rio 2016 Olympiad: 2013 – 2016

 George raced in the men's eight at the third World Cup of the 2013 season in Lucerne which finished 4th.
 At the 2013 World Rowing Championships in Chungju, George won an historic gold medal in the men's eight.

 London 2012 Olympiad: 2009 – 2012

 At the 2012 GB Rowing Team Senior Trials, held at Eton/Dorney, George and Constantine Louloudis came third in the men's pair.
-During the 2012 World Cup series, George raced in a newly formed men's pair with Will Satch.
-Th duo won a silver medal in Belgrade and finished 5th in Lucerne.
+During the 2012 World Cup series, George raced in the newly formed men's pair with Will Satch.
+The duo won a silver medal in Belgrade and finished 5th in Lucerne.
 At the 2012 Olympic Games in London, George and Will Satch won an outstanding bronze medal, finishing over 4 seconds ahead of Italy, in the men’s pair.

 George raced in the men's four at the 2010 World Rowing U23 Championships in Brest, Belarus where he won a silver medal.
 He then moved to the men's eight for the FISU World University Championships in Hungary, this time winning gold in a boat that took the lead from the start and continued to extend that lead, finishing a length ahead of Estonia, with Ireland in third place.

 He represented GB at the Youth Olympic Festival in Sydney in January 2009, winning gold in the pair, four and eight, and was then selected to race in the coxed four at the World U23 Championships in Racice, finishing 9th.

 George is following in the footsteps of his aunt who represented GB in rowing in the 1970s.
 In his spare time, he enjoys playing golf.

-He is Lottery funded through UK Sport.
+Goerge is Lottery funded through UK Sport.